zerintasnimkhan/projectcode_backend/README.md

 Directly from the creators of Express, meet its successor: Koa.
 Before diving into it, make sure you feel comfortable using different async code patterns by completing the [async-exercise](https://github.com/codeworks/async-exercise).

 - Now, check out [the docs](http://koajs.com/), and compare where Koa differs from Express.
-- Finally rebuild your server, taking advantage of the new APIs, wrapping callbacks into Promises, and using async/await, to “yield” results in a synchronous fashion.
+- Finally rebuild your server, taking advantage of the new APIs.

 ## Getting started